Pittsburgh vs. Duke NCAA Football Odds, Plays and Insights | November 6, 2021

 Duke Stats and Trends

-- Duke has played eight games, with four wins against the spread.

-- Duke's games this year have hit the over on three of eight set point totals (37.5%).
+- Duke has hit the over in 37.5% of its opportunities this season (three times over eight games with a set point total).

-- The Blue Devils score 24.5 points per game, comparable to the 21.9 the Panthers give up.
+- The Blue Devils put up 24.5 points per game, comparable to the 21.9 the Panthers give up.

-- Duke is 4-1 against the spread and 3-2 overall in games when it puts up more than 21.9 points.
+- Duke is 4-1 against the spread and 3-2 overall in games when it records more than 21.9 points.

-- The Blue Devils have turned the ball over three more times (15 total) than the Panthers have forced a turnover (12) this season.
+- This season the Blue Devils have turned the ball over 15 times, three more than the Panthers' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.